Are 'BPA-Free' Plastics Actually Safer? The Label That Tricks Shoppers

 | BPA (bisphenol-A) | Polycarbonate, can liners, thermal receipts | Estrogen receptor binding; well documented | Restricted; banned in baby bottles 2012 (US) |

-| BPS (bisphenol-S) | BPA-free polycarbonate alternatives, thermal receipts, can liners | Similar to BPA at comparable doses (Rochester 2015 meta-analysis) | Less restricted; broadly used as replacement |
+| BPS (bisphenol-S) | BPA-free polycarbonate alternatives, thermal receipts.
+NOT used as a food-can lining, despite the common claim | Similar to BPA at comparable doses (Rochester 2015 meta-analysis) | Less restricted; broadly used as replacement |

 | BPF (bisphenol-F) | BPA-free epoxy resins, dental materials | Similar to BPA in receptor binding studies | Less studied; broadly used |